 We estimate that common base productivity is higher in the coastal regions of the United States as well as the Rocky Mountains.
-It is worth pointing out that, unlike Allen and Arkolakis (2014), we do not find that cities are fundamentally more productive than other regions.30 Here we avoid to some degree the critique of the new economic geography literature that cities are exogenously more productive than nearby, naturally similar areas.
-Instead, we find that areas of the United States which are either near coastline, or areas such as the Rocky Mountain region that have relatively low humidity are more fundamentally productive.31 We do find, however, that exogenous high-skill amenities \bar{u}H are strongly correlated with city size.
+It is worth pointing out that, unlike Allen and Arkolakis (2014), we do not find that cities are fundamentally more productive than other regions.
+Here we avoid to some degree the critique of the new economic geography literature that cities are exogenously more productive than nearby, naturally similar areas.
+Instead, we find that areas of the United States which are either near the coastline or have low humidity such as the Rocky Mountain region are more fundamentally productive.
+We do find, however, that exogenous high-skill amenities $\bar{u}H$ are strongly correlated with city size.
 Our results are consistent with those of Albouy (2012) who shows that in many ways cities are attractive places to live for reasons not related to productivity.